mariuskas1/coderr_index/README.md

 ## 🎨 Frontend
 - **Vanilla JavaScript Frontend** – [GitHub Repository](https://github.com/mariuskas1/coderr_frontend)

-*Note: For this app, I only provided the backend.
+*Note: For this app, I only provided the backend API.
 The frontend code was provided by the Developer Akademie and serves only to test the API functionality.